prettier/eslint-config-prettier/README.md

 Turns off all rules that are unnecessary or might conflict with [Prettier].

-This lets you use you favorite shareable config without letting its stylistic choices get in the way when using Prettier.
+This lets you use your favorite shareable config without letting its stylistic choices get in the way when using Prettier.

 Note that this config _only_ turns rules _off,_ so it only makes sense using